isaaclipszyc/scar_recognition/README.md

-scar_recognition
+# Scar Recognition

 handler.py - wrapper for aws

 index.py - wrapper for now

-process.py - does the
+process.py - does the image processing and finds the scar.
+Its called in both handler.py and index.py and returns appropriate scar data